Moein-developer1/Moein-developer1/README.md

 * 🌍  I'm based in Tehran - Iran
 * ✉️  You can contact me at [moeinghiasvand11@gmail.com](mailto:moeinghiasvand11@gmail.com)
-* 🧠  I'm learning Tailwind & Bootstrap
+* 🧠  I'm learning React JS
 * ⚡  Now I'm ready to cooperate with companies or individuals

 ### Skills